 I assess how well financial literacy interventions affect behavior and increase quality of life.

-My research interests include financial risk-tolerance assessment, psychophysiological economics, and financial planning help-seeking behavior.The majority of my work is focused on helping consumers and financial service professionals navigate the increasingly complex financial marketplace.
+My research interests include financial risk-tolerance assessment, behavioral financial planning, and financial decision making.
+My work tends to be applied and focused on helping consumers and financial service professionals navigate the increasingly complex financial marketplace.

 My research examines several areas of family financial planning, financial behavior of youth and family communication about finances, and low-income consumers and poverty.